parthchawla/parthchawla.github.io/README.md

 <br><br>
-I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the <u>University of California, Davis</u>.
+I am a fifth-year Ph.D. candidate in the Department of Agricultural and Resource Economics at the <u>University of California, Davis</u>.
 My areas of research include development economics, firm productivity, trade, and migration.
-I also currently work as a consultant with the <u>World Bank’s East Asia and Pacific Chief Economist’s Office</u> and have previously worked with the <u>Poverty and Equity Global Practice</u>.
+I also currently work as a consultant with the <u>World Bank's East Asia and Pacific Chief Economist's Office</u> and have previously worked with the <u>Poverty and Equity Global Practice</u>.

 I am interested in the drivers of private sector development, particularly in developing countries, including how skills, trade, supply chains, and technology adoption affect firm productivity and resilience to shocks.
 My work applies quasi-experimental strategies and machine learning methods to study these themes across a range of contexts.
 I am also interested in cross-border and rural-to-urban migration, especially Mexico–US labor flows, and how climate, economic, and policy-related shocks affect migration patterns.